Brazil: Senate calls for Bolsonaro to be charged over COVID response | DW | 20.10.2021

 The nearly 1,200 page report is the culmination of 6 months of investigative work and calls for Bolsonaro to be indicted on 10 charges including crimes against humanity.

+Brazil comes in third position, behind India and the US, in terms of COVID-19 infections and has had more than 600,000 deaths as a result of the virus.

+The right-wing populist leader has downplayed the gravity of the virus, and in the early stages of the pandemic said it was a "little flu.

-A vote on the report's recommendations will be held by the Senate on October 26.
+A vote on the report's recommendations will be held by the investigative committee on October 26.
 Additions may still be submitted up until that time.

+A majority vote is needed before the recommendations can proceed to the prosecutor general's office.
+From there it will be decided whether charges will be pursued.